matt-harvey/tabulo/README.md

 ## Features

-* Presents a [DRY initialization interface](#adding-columns): by being &ldquo;column based&rdquo; rather than
+* Presents a [DRY initialization interface](#adding-columns): by being &ldquo;column based&rdquo;
-  &ldquo;row based&rdquo;, it spares the developer the burden of syncing the ordering within the header row with that of the body rows.
+  rather than &ldquo;row based&rdquo;, it spares you the burden of syncing the ordering within the header row with that of the body rows.
 * Lets you set [fixed column widths](#fixed-column-widths), then either [wrap](#overflow-handling) or [truncate](#overflow-handling) the overflow.
 * Alternatively, you can [&ldquo;pack&rdquo;](#pack) the table so that each column is automatically just